Introduction

 Gathering Essential Information

-This first step is to gather all of the information available with respect to the accident.
-Attorneys will seek police reports, statements from witnesses, and photos from the accident scene.
-The medical bills and repair estimates also show how serious the injuries and loss to property really were.
-Legal professionals review these records for a detailed outline of what happened during the incident.
+This first step is to gather all available information regarding the accident.
+Attorneys will seek police reports, witness statements, and photos from the accident scene.
+The medical bills and repair estimates also show how serious the injuries and property damage really were.
+Legal professionals review these records to provide a detailed account of what happened during the incident.
 Lawyers can only begin arriving at any assessment of the potential strengths and weaknesses of a claim when the facts are known.

 Determining Liability

 Establishing responsibility for the accident is a vital part of the evaluation process.
-Lawyers analyze traffic laws to identify whether any party failed to follow regulations.
+Lawyers analyze traffic laws to determine whether any party failed to comply with the regulations.
 They look for evidence that supports claims of negligence or fault.
 Sometimes, more than one person may share responsibility for the crash.
 In these situations, legal professionals assess each individual’s actions to determine the degree of fault.
 This step is essential for estimating the likelihood of a successful outcome.

 Assessing Damages